guynich/demultiplex_music/README.md

 downgrade to 'numpy<2' or try to upgrade the affected module.
 We expect that some modules will need time to support NumPy 2.
 ```
-I downgraded numpy in the virtual environment to version 1.26.4.
+On macOS I downgraded numpy in the virtual environment to version 1.26.4.
 ```sh
 python3 -m pip install "numpy<2"
 ```